 EACH OF OUR DIRECTORS BRINGS DEEP EXPERIENCE IN HIS OR HER FIELD OF EXPERTISE AND STRONG PASSION FOR OUR MISSION.

-Badi Brigolin was born in Italy and grew up in Croatia.
+Badi Brigolin is the Director of the Supportive Transitions to Adulthood (STAR) Program and Youth Homelessness Demonstration Project with offices in Gallup, Rio Rancho, and Santa Fe.
+Badi was born in Italy and grew up in Croatia.
 He earned a Master’s degree in environmental science before turning his focus to ‘at risk’ youth.
 In 2015, he moved to Santa Fe with his wife and began working for the YSFS ACCESS program.
 When that program ended Badi managed a restaurant, became a licensed real estate agent, and ran a childcare program.
-In 2018, Badi returned to YSFS as a Service Coordinator.
-He is now the Director of the STAR program and Youth Homelessness Demonstration Project with offices in Gallup, Rio Rancho, and Santa Fe.
+In 2018, Badi returned to YSFS as a Service Coordinator and upon launch of the Northern New Mexico YHDP in 2019 became Program Director.

 Paige Kitson joined Youth Shelters and Family Services in December 2015 as our Street Outreach Program Director, overseeing the drop-in resource center and streets-based outreach team.
 She holds a Bachelor of Arts in Intercultural Education and Leadership from Sterling College in Vermont and is a 2019 graduate of Leadership Santa Fe.
 She brings nearly 15 years of social services experience to her role, including positions at St. Elizabeth’s Shelter and Supportive Housing, Interfaith Community Shelter at Pete’s Place, and La Familia’s Health Care for the Homeless.